metidev/Beautiful-xampp/README.md

 5. **Commit and Push**: Once you're satisfied with your changes, commit them using Git and push to your GitHub repository.

-\-- Mehdi

----

-Feel free to customize this template according to your project's specifics.
-Good luck with your XAMPP dashboard customization project!
-If you need further assistance or want to talk about programming in more detail, just let me know.